Memphis Nursing Home Abuse and Exploitation Lawyers

 Financial exploitation or abuse of elders takes place whenever someone uses your loved one’s money or property illegally or improperly for their own personal use without consent.
 Financial abuse is one of the fastest growing forms of elder abuse.
 Residents of nursing homes might be vulnerable to deceptive financial practices, or the exploitations of their finances that takes place without the elder’s knowledge.

-At the law firm of Bailey & Greer, PLLC, we protect your loved one’s rights when they have been exploited financially.
-We investigate the situation, find out who is responsible and hold them accountable for their actions.
-We are a trusted name in Memphis, Jackson and throughout West Tennessee when it comes to fighting on behalf of the injured, and we want to help you.
+At the law firm of Bailey & Greer, PLLC, we protect your loved one’s rights when he or she has been exploited financially.
+We investigate the situation, find out who is responsible, and hold them accountable for their actions.
+We are a trusted name in Memphis and throughout West Tennessee when it comes to fighting on behalf of the injured, and we want to help you.

 Financial abuse is one of the fastest growing crimes against the elderly in America.
+While it does not exclusively happen in nursing homes, it frequently does — simply due to proximity.
+There are over 136,000 incidents regarding elderly persons reported each year.
 It is also a leading cause of civil lawsuits.
 Some examples of financial abuse include:

 - Forging signatures